Timeline

 Aftereffects

-Product design, User research, Prototyping
+Product design, User research, User testing, Prototyping

 Team